Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

   - Upon starting the scene event, the clients will receive a local notification for the SceneEventType.Load event.
   - As each client finishes loading the scene, they will generate a `SceneEventType.LoadComplete` event
     - The client sends this event message to the server.
-    - The client isn'tified locally of this scene event.
+    - The client notified locally of this scene event.
       - Thisn'tification only means that it has finished loading and synchronizing the scene, but does not mean all other clients have!
 - The server receives the `SceneEventType.LoadComplete` events from the clients
   - When all `SceneEventType.LoadComplete` events have been received, the server will generate a `SceneEventType.LoadEventCompleted` notification